Tepco confirms extra partial fuel rod meltdown at plant

 The company said that it planned to stick to its timetable of getting the radiation under control by January.

-Tepco's announcement came on the same day that a team from the United Nations' atomic watchdog, the International Atomic Energy Agency (IAEA), kicked off a visit in Japan.100 hours
+Tepco's announcement came on the same day that a team from the United Nations' atomic watchdog, the International Atomic Energy Agency (IAEA), kicked off a visit in Japan.

 Earlier this month, Tepco had revealed that rods at its Number 1 reactor melted down.
 It was thought that a similar problem had occurred in the other reactors but it was difficult to confirm.